About

 The University of Edinburgh’s OER Policy

 The University of Edinburgh has an OER policy that outlines the institutional position on OERs and provides guidelines for practice in learning and teaching.
-You can find the policy on the Academic Services, Policies page under Learning and Teaching, or directly via the link below:
+You can find the policy in the University’s Policy Directory, or directly via the link below:

 Our vision for OER